octohost/npm-proxy-cache/README.md

 This can be deployed as a container:
 ------------

-Build and launch this [Dockerfile](https://github.com/octohost/npm-proxy-cache/blob/master/Dockerfile):
+Build and launch this [Dockerfile](https://github.com/octohost/npm-proxy-cache/blob/master/Dockerfile) or pull it from the INDEX:

+`docker pull octohost/npm-proxy-cache`

+Then run it:

 `docker run -d -p 8080:8080 octohost/npm-proxy-cache`